 - Wash all of your meats and season with salt, cameroon pepper, scotch bonnet, an onion bulb, two cloves of garlic and two maggi cubes.
 Add about two cups of water and cook till desired softness.
 Don’t finish it all in the name of tasting to see if it is cooked.

-- To make a thick pepper paste, blend the tomatoes, peppers and onions with as little water as possible.
-Then pour this mix into a pot and boil until all the water in it has evaporated.
+- To make a thick pepper paste, blend the peppers and onions with no water at all!
+(Please make sure you are using a strong blender).
+Pour this mix into a pot and boil till the water in it has evaporated.
 Cooking tip; when all of the water is out, you will see holes in the mix.

 - In a pot, pour three cooking spoons of palm oil and heat it.
 Toss in some chopped up onions and pour in the reduced thick pepper paste you just boiled.